What is personal information?

 - To caregivers in our Home Child Care program to enable them to provide services to the children in their care, to ensure the health and safety of those children, with parental consent.

-- To child care programs working with Children’s Integration Support Services to develop individual support plans and team service plans for eligible children, with parental consent.
+- To child care programs working with Children’s Inclusion Support Services to develop individual support plans and team service plans for eligible children, with parental consent.

 - To institutions providing the Agency with payroll and banking services.